MathandCSNerd/ProgrammingChallengeLib/GraphLib/README.md

     These are unlikely to ever be useful to me in the context in which I use this library.
 If I ever decide to implement these, I'm probably just showing off.
-  Switch Dijkstra's priority queue data type to a set to save memory
+  Modify Dijkstra's to save memory when path planning and coming
-    during circumstances like motion planning.
+    across the same node multiple times. (i.e. don't store multiple copies of the same node in the queue with different weights)
 </pre>